 Is outsourcing manufacturing the right decision for your organization?
 Which countries should you outsource to?
-Are there advantages to outsourcing to India vs. China, or even Vietnam?
+Are there advantages to outsourcing to India vs. China, or even Mexico?
 How do you begin a relationship with an overseas manufacturer?

 These are all legitimate questions that this article will help you answer.